Hotel Style Masala Dosa Recipe – Perfect Crispy & Golden Dosa

 Step 2: Preparing the Potato Masala

 Heat oil in a pan.
-Add mustard seeds—when they crackle, add curry leaves, green
+Add mustard seeds—when they crackle, add curry leaves, green chilies, and ginger.
+Add the onion and fry until lightly golden.

 Add turmeric and mashed potatoes.